wli15/Pencil/README.md

 - Ethan Machleder
 - William Li(PM)

+## Description
 A website with an emphasis on fruits.
-The purpose if for the user to choose a fruit that intrigues them and recipes including chosen fruit would follow
+The site will allow the user to choose a fruit that intrigues them and recipes including the chosen fruit would follow.

+## Launch Codes
+- Clone the Pencil repo:
+- cd into the Pencil/app
+- python '_init_.py'